 Originality and purity of plagiarism: The submitted work should be entirely owned by the authors.
 If the work of other researchers is included in the manuscript, it should be cited appropriately and listed in the references.
 The author is obliged to check the manuscript with one of the plagiarism prevention software, Turnit-in or iThenticate, and submit the similarity report to the journal for application.
 Manuscripts with a similarity rate of 15% or more will not be considered.

-Ethics committee permission and approval: Authors are required to describe in their manuscripts ethical approval from an appropriate committee and how consent was obtained from participants when research involves human participants.
+Ethics committee permission and approval: Authors are expected to describe in their manuscripts ethical approval from an appropriate committee and how consent was obtained from participants when research involves human participants.
+Authors are required to submit the ethical approval form of their study into the journal submission system

 Redundant publication: Authors are expected to submit original, previously unpublished content to EPASR.
 It is unacceptable to submit the work for a review to another journal at the same time.